 I remember going for a wee when I was around twelve, looking down at my vagina and being baffled by the sudden appearance of labia minora.
 I had literally no idea what they were…

-I remember going for a wee when I was around twelve, looking down at my vagina and being baffled by the sudden appearance of labia minora.
+I remember going for a wee when I was around twelve, looking down at my vulva and being baffled by the sudden appearance of labia minora.
 I had literally no idea what they were.

-Women/ vagina owners should talk about receiving head more amongst their friends.
+People with vulvas should talk about receiving head more amongst their friends.

 Their partners should talk about and celebrate giving head more amongst their friends.

 People should praise their partners vulvas and not by comparing them to others.

 Porn should show a more diverse range of bodies.
 We love feminist, ethical porn!